JohnElmLabs/johnelmlabs.github.io/content/posts/anti-patterns-in-liveview.md

 draft: true
 ---

-Let's make some common mistakes and see how to fix them
+Phoenix LiveView, built on top of Elixir GenServers, represents a new paradigm for building web applications.
+It is extremely powerful, but there are common mistakes many people make when writing LiveView.
+Let's take a look at some of the most common mistakes and how to remedy them

 ## Do not operate on the socket in LiveViews or LiveComponents